aaronhma/algorithms/cpp-stl/sets.md

 -   `set`: Based on a bBST and operations work in $\theta(log \ n)$
 -   `unordered_set`: Based on a hash table and operations work in $\theta(1)$ time on average

 Both structures are efficient, though `unordered_set` is faster than `set` as there is no ordering of the elements unlike a `set`.
 Another important thing to note is that both `set` and `unordered_set` cannot store duplicate items.
+For sets that can store duplicate items, see `multiset`.

+**WARNING: A `unordered_set` can only store items that are hashable!
+For items that are not hashable (eg. `pair`/user-defined types), you must create your own hash function!**

 An example of `set` being used is shown below: